Religious Observance On Campus

 Campus Vehicles to Religious Services

-If students would like to take a campus vehicle to a religious service, they may register to be a driving host to a local religious or spiritual activity.
+This Policy is not active given the pandemic restrictions.
+[If students would like to take a campus vehicle to a religious service, they may register to be a driving host to a local religious or spiritual activity.
 Once a driver host has reserved a campus vehicle, an announcement will be made inviting other students to attend with you.
-Our goal is to provide as many opportunities for students to visit local communities as possible!
+Our goal is to provide as many opportunities for students to visit local communities as possible!]

 So, what do you need to do?